Founded in 1985, GEFA facilitates programs that conserve and improve Georgia’s energy, land, and water resources.

 - The Water Resources Division supports the development of water, wastewater, and solid waste infrastructure projects, which help protect the environment, facilitate economic development, accommodate population growth, and safeguard public health.

-- The Fiscal Services Division provides accounting, financial underwriting, and loan servicing for Georgia communities, including reviewing and recommending loan awards.
-The Fiscal Services Division also ensures compliance with agency, state, and federal fiscal policies and procedures.
+- The Financial Services Division provides accounting, financial underwriting, and loan servicing for Georgia communities, including reviewing and recommending loan awards.
+The Financial Services Division also ensures compliance with agency, state, and federal fiscal policies and procedures.